Bailiff’s Ukraine Appeal

 Year 7 students are always given a Year 12 buddy.
 The College runs activities to allow the buddy to get to know each other, for example, a lunch, baking and badminton.
 Year 7 and Year 12 students always value the partnership and their friendship often continues beyond the College.

-If a parent opts to pay termly, they will be charged on the 1st day of each term.
+Fee's will be collected via Direct Debit on the 1st day of each month.

 19-21 Broad Street